galanodel2010/ee462/Project_3/README.md

 ## Part A: Motor characterisation

-1. Using the motor rated values and test data, obtain the torque-speed curve of the induction motor assigned to you.
+1. Using the motor rated values and test data, obtain and plot the **torque-speed curve** of the induction motor assigned to you using MATLAB.
 2. Determine starting torque, pull-out torque and rated torque values.
 3. Plot torque-speed curves at 4 different V/f combinations on the same graph.

 ## Part B: Drive proposition

-1. Considering the supply, motor and load requirements, propose a power stage topology for you motor drive system.
+1. Considering the supply, motor and load requirements, propose a **power stage topology** for the motor drive system.
 Draw the circuit diagram and explain the components.
 Give full reasoning !
-2. Propose the measured paramaters (sensing) and control variable(s).
+2. Define the measured paramaters (sensing) and control variable(s).
 Explain your proposition.
+3. Sketch a block diagram showing the closed loop control system and define each part.
+Note that your diagram may be composed of multiple stages.

 **NOTES**
 * Although this part has low credit, it is very critical in this project.
-You will continue with the next parts building on this one.
+You will continue with the next parts building on this part.
 * Consider all the requirements asked from you, not just a regular drive application.
 * Your drive system may be composed of more than one controlled stage.
 In that case, indicate the asked parameters for all of them.
 * Your drive may not be the most optimum one, it is OK.
-But, your proposition should be reasonable.
+But, your proposition should be reasonable and implementable.

 # Part II :(30 pts)